 - When using table saw jigs

-Although, as a woodworker I understand why you would remove the table saw guard, I don’t advocate it.
-Of course the table saw guard is there for a reason and it is so you don’t expose yourself to the open blade.
+Although, as a woodworker, I understand why you would remove the table saw guard, I don’t advocate it.
+Of course, the table saw guard is there for a reason and it is so you don’t expose yourself to the open blade.

-As I continue in my research in woodworking, I’m always wanting to learn more, I’m finding we as woodworkers do things which don’t always make sense.
+As I continue in my research in woodworking, I’m always wanting to learn more, I’m finding we as woodworkers do things that don’t always make sense.
 So I wanted to dive deeper into this subject to provide the best recommendations to you.